ALTIBASE/Documents/Manuals/Altibase_7.3/eng/Altibase SSL TLS User's Guide.md

-##### Step 4: Set the Altibase Environment Variables(in case of using FIPS module)
+##### Step 4: Set the Altibase Environment Variables (in case of using FIPS module)

 To use FIPS module, users have to set the ALTIBASE_SSL_LOAD_CONFIG property in client environment variables to 1.
 Users who do not use FIPS module is able to skip this step.
+For more detailed information, please refer to [How to Use OpenSSL FIPS Module](#How-to-Use-OpenSSL-FIPS-Module).

 | Name                     | Description                                                  | Default Value |
 | ------------------------ | ------------------------------------------------------------ | ------------- |